 Non-profit providers who specialize in housing and supports for women and children who are experiencing or at risk of violence will operate the housing.

 The Province, through BC Housing, will select projects based on community need, with the goal of building 1,500 supportive housing units over the next decade.

 - A women-centred approach to service delivery that includes respect for and support of women’s decisions/choices

 - The safety and security of women and children is paramount

 - The role of power imbalances is acknowledged and responded to and addressed throughout the service delivery process

 All women and their dependent children, who are at risk of violence or have experienced violence and who require services related to their risk or experience of violence are eligible for program services regardless of ethno-cultural background, religious beliefs, physical ability, health including mental health and substance use issues, social context, sexual orientation and/or gender identity.

-Who should submit an Expression of Interest?
+Funding opportunities and who should submit an Expression of Interest?

 Non-profit service providers who are interested in developing and operating new rental units that qualify under the Women’s Transition Housing Fund.
 Details on requirements and deliverables, the proposal review process, submission requisites and forms, and the Women’s Transition Housing Fund program can be found in the documents and appendices below.